rajendran-official/CRF_AI_HUB/README.md

 CRF AI Assistant

 A Streamlit-based intelligent search engine for querying CRF (Change Request / Configuration Request) data.
-It allows users to search by global keywords, CRF IDs, or specific personnel using semantic AI matching, with a built-in fallback for restricted corporate networks.
+It allows users to search by global keywords, CRF IDs, or specific personnel using semantic AI matching.
 📁 Folder Structure

 Create a folder for your project and organize the files exactly as shown below: